Effective Date: April 14, 2003

 For More Information or to Report a Problem

-Requests to inspect, copy, or amend medical information must be in writing and submitted to the Director of Health Information Management.
+Requests for restrictions, or to inspect, copy or amend medical information must be made in writing and submitted to the Director of Health Information Management, 100 Woman’s Way, Baton Rouge, LA 70817.
 Requests for an accounting of disclosures must also be submitted to the Director of Health Information Management.
 If you have questions and would like additional information, you may contact the Woman’s Hospital Patient Relations Coordinator at 225-231-5555.
 If you believe your privacy rights have been violated, you can file a formal complaint with the Patient Relations Coordinator or with the Office for Civil Rights, U.S. Department of Health and Human Services.
 You will not be penalized for filing a complaint.

 How Woman’s Hospital May Use and Disclose Medical Information About You